AhmedYasserTaha/AhmedYasserTaha/README.md

 ---

-## About Me 🌟
+## 👨‍💻 About Me

-- 💻 Flutter Developer with 1 year of experience.
+- 💼 **Experience**: 1 year of Flutter development experience.
+- - 🔭 Currently working on **Todo App** for task management.
-- 🔭 Currently working on **News App** for delivering the latest news with personalized features.
+- 🔭 **Current Work**: I’m working on a **News App** that will bring you the latest headlines, breaking news, and notifications.
-- 🌱 Learning advanced techniques to improve app performance and user engagement.
+- 🌱 **Learning**: Constantly improving my skills in Flutter, OOP, API integration, and more advanced development techniques.

+---

+## ⭐️ Fun Fact
+I'm always open to new opportunities and collaborations!
+Feel free to reach out to me.

 ---